Caucasus campaign: Casualties

-This gives a total of 235,733 casualties (83,083 killed, 113,570 critically wounded, 39,080 prisoners).
-Disease deaths (including deaths frrom the cold) overwhelmingly outnumbered combat deaths for Ottoman forces however, with over twice as many Ottoman troops dying of disease in the war than in combat.
-Assuming the same for the Caucasus, Ottoman disease deaths would number ~ 170,000, and total deaths would number ~253,000.
-Additionally, total woundings were x2.5 greater than critical ones overall.
-If this average also held true in the Caucasus, total wounded would number 284,000.
-Altogether, total Ottoman losses would be around 576,000 (284,000 dead, 253,000 wounded, 39,000 prisoners), over a third of total Ottoman casualties in World War I.
+Anton Kernosovsky, writing in 1938, reports the Russian casualties for the campaign as: 22,000 killed, 71,000 wounded, 6,000 captured and up to 20,000 frostbitten; giving a total of 119,000 as well as 8 guns lost.
+For the lesser period of June–September 1916, historians William Allen and Pavel Muratov report there was an irrecoverable loss of 50,000.
+The Ottomans are reported to have taken 9,216 prisoners in the Caucasus up until the collapse of the Russian Empire.

+Kernosovsky reports the Ottomans lost 350,000 casualties and 650 guns.
+Allen and Muratoff report the Ottoman casualties to have exceeded 300,000.
+This includes losses from sickness and desertion.
+Alexei Oleynikov and Andrey Borisyuk estimate the Ottoman combat losses at 300,000.
+Using records from the Ottoman Archives, the American historian Edward J. Erickson estimated Ottoman losses in this campaign by battle or phase, with a total of 235,733 battle casualties (83,083 killed in action, 113,570 critically wounded [disabled] and 39,080 prisoners).

+Kernosovsky however, reports that 100,000 Ottomans were captured.
+Oleynikov, using Russian reports on the transportation of prisoners to work also estimates there were about 100,000 Ottoman prisoners.
+Sergei Oldenburg, based on documents from the Russian embassy in Paris, reports there were 65,000 Ottoman prisoners.

 Historian Uğur Ümit Üngör, the author of Confiscation and Destruction: The Young Turk Seizure of Armenian Property, said many atrocities were carried out against the local Turks and Kurds by the Russian army and its Armenian volunteer units.
 A large part of the local Muslim Turks and Kurds fled west after the Russian invasion of 1916.

+According to some reports, the number of Muslims killed by the troops of the Russian coalition is 600,000 people.

 Armenian genocide

 During the Caucasus campaign, Ottoman Armenia was depopulated of much of the entire Christian Armenian population as part of the Armenian genocide.
 The Armenian population was either forced on long death marches to camps in the middle of the Syrian desert to die of disease, abuse by guards, massacres, Kurdish raids along the way, and starvation or, if they refused, be indiscriminately massacred.
 Both scenarios accomplished the goal of the Ottoman Turks, removal of Armenians from their homelands to continue their occupation of Western Armenia.
-The ethnic cleansings and massacres resulted in the deaths of 1.5 million Armenians, with other estimates being between 800,000 and 1,800,000, the destruction of thousands of years of Armenian heritage in the form of monasteries, churches, cemeteries, houses, schools, and other buildings, a massive expansion of the Armenian diaspora in countries like France and the United States, and the continuous 100-year long contention between the modern day states of Turkey and Armenia.
+The ethnic cleansings and massacres resulted in the deaths of between 600,000 and 1.5 million Armenians, the destruction of thousands of years of Armenian heritage in the form of monasteries, churches, cemeteries, houses, schools, and other buildings, a massive expansion of the Armenian diaspora in countries like France and the United States, and a continuous contention between the modern states of Turkey and Armenia.